 by Chef David Nelson

-The folks at McDonalds Corporation have invested millions of dollars of research on this subject.
-French fries account for more than 25% of all potatoes sold in the U.S. market today and they (McDonalds) seem to have it right!
+Special Note Some old-timers in the kitchens will tell you that using older potatoes will result in a better product.
+I believe that to be true.
+The potatoes need to “Cure” for a few weeks to allow the natural sugars to convert to starch.
+Natural sugars burn or brown too quickly under the high heat associated with frying.
+The folks at Mcdonald's Corporation have invested millions of dollars in research on this subject.
+French fries account for more than 25% of all potatoes sold in the U.S. market today, and they (Mcdonald's) seem to have it right!

 Prepping the Potatoes

 As with anything you cook in volume, you must have fries of equal size to get a uniformly cooked product.
 The best thickness for French fries is ⅜ of an inch thick.